 How much does an electric car cost to run in the UK?

-If you’re on a fixed rate tariff in the UK, your maximum electricity costs are governed by the Ofgem cap, which dictates the maximum amount you pay per kilowatt hour of electricity.
+If you’re on a fixed rate tariff in the UK, your maximum electricity costs are governed by the Ofgem price cap, which dictates the maximum amount you pay per kilowatt hour of electricity.

 Are electric cars cheaper than petrol per mile in the UK?

 In short, yes!
-Even if you don’t take advantage of off-peak tariffs, and are paying the Ofgem price cap, you’ll still be paying around 6 to 8 pence per mile.
+Even if you don’t take advantage of off-peak tariffs, and are paying the Ofgem price cap, you’ll still be paying around 6p to 8p per mile.
 If you use the timed charging facility on your EV or your home charger to charge at an off-peak tariff, that can drop to as low as 2p per mile.
-A petrol car doing 45mpg will currently cost around 13p per mile, or you’ll need to be doing over 60mpg do get that down to 10p per mile at current March 2026 average fuel prices of around £1.32 per litre.

 Obviously, it’s not just cheap electricity that affects how much an EV costs to run.
 Getting an efficient electric car that does as far as possible per kilowatt hour of energy will also save you money.
-You need an EV with good miles/kWh, basically - which is the equivalent of mpg for electric cars.
-Check out our top five most efficient EVs, if you're keen to save money on your running costs.
+You need an EV with good miles/kWh, basically – which is the equivalent of mpg for electric cars.

 What are the best EV tariffs in the UK?

 Now that’s a complicated question, but we’ve got you covered with our guide to the best electricity tariffs in the UK right now.
+Keep checking back for the latest updates.

 Are electric cars still cheaper if you rely on public chargers?